Tongue-tie Assessments

 NICE Guidance (2005) states: Division of ankyloglossia (tongue-tie) for breastfeeding should only be performed by registered healthcare professionals who are properly trained.
 A registered health care professional is someone who holds a healthcare qualification and has professional registration with a regulatory body such as the NMC.

 As a registered Midwife, Lactation Consultant and NHS Infant Feeding Lead, I trained to divide tongue-ties at Southampton hospital in 2009.
-I then went on to run an NHS tongue-tie clinic at a leading hospital in the South East, seeing about 6 patients each week in my feeding clinic.
+I then went on to run an NHS tongue-tie clinic at a leading hospital in the South East, seeing about 6 babies each week in my feeding clinic.

 There is no evidence that this procedure causes much discomfort in young babies and therefore no anaesthetic is used to perform a tongue-tie release in babies under 6 months (more experienced practitioners, such as myself, will also see babies up to 9 months).
 This is because many babies do not seem to feel very much discomfort from the procedure and therefore an anaesthetic would be more invasive than the procedure itself.